Who Wants to be a Washington Millionaire?

 Us commoners call this a “loophole.”

 The use of loopholes in Washington tax policy is not anything new.
 Take 2021 for example, where then Governor Jay Inslee found a narrow exemption to pass a new capital gains tax by calling it an “excise tax.”
-That's an income tax.
-It was a year of some epic tax increases in WA, on the heels of the pandemic no less.
+That's an income tax every day of the week, but in a modern-day full of alternate universes, Washington landed in one.

 This bill is exempt from any referendum process: opponents can’t gather signatures to suspend the law and force a voter referendum to approve or reject it at the ballot box because they snuck in a “necessity clause” to this bill, staving off any future challenges by the public because it’s been labeled “necessary for the support of the state government and its existing public institutions.”
-This is closing future "loopholes" and not allowing a democratic process.
+This is closing future "loopholes" and not allowing for an automatic, democratic process.

 The crazy thing?
 It’s not like Washington hasn’t been increasing revenue for their government to spend.
 We’re not even one year removed from Washington’s largest tax increase in State History, estimated to capture $12.5 billion over 4 years ($4,000 per house hold if you calculate the average), one that raises taxes through property tax, gas, new business tax, an expansion in sales tax, an increase in the death tax and higher capital gains taxes.